We use cookies on this website. Cookies help us deliver the best experience on our website. Read about cookies.

 How to publish in Diva

 The manual below describes how to register your degree project in DiVA.
 The fields you need to fill in are described in the manual.
 If the field is not described you can skip it.
+Please note that you must select the correct programme from the list in order for the thesis to be sent to the right study administrator.

 It is important that you decide whether your entire work should be publicly available online, you choose this when registering.

 When you have completed the registration, a notification email is sent to your student administrator who will make sure your degree project has passed.
-If you stated that you want the degree project to be visible in the database, the pdf file will be published and be searchable via various search engines.
+If you stated that you want the degree project to be visible in the database, the PDF file will be published and be searchable via various search engines.

 Do you want to make edits to your thesis after registration?
 Contact the Student Administration at your faculty or department for approval of changes.
+If you have missed to register your programme or need to make changes after the thesis has been approved for publication, contact diva@mau.se.

 Degree projects with non-written content